ncatlab/nlab-content/pages/6/1/0/7/7016/content.md

 The “external” formulation of function extensionality corresponds to the statement that the [[terminal object]] is an [[extremal generator]] in [[category]], and is one of the conditions for making a [[pretopos]] a [[well-pointed pretopos]].
 This definition is satisfied in any [[concrete category]] $\mathcal{C}$.

 The “internal” formulation can be interpreted in a category with a rich enough [[internal language]].
 For instance, function extensionality can be stated in the [[Mitchell-Benabou language]] and is true in any [[topos]].
 So every topos *internally* satisfies function extensionality despite the fact that toposes do not generally satisfy the external notion of being well-pointed.
 This is because the quantifier $\forall x:X$ in the internal language is interpreted as a quantification over all [[generalized elements]] $I \to X$ rather than merely the global elements $1 \to X$.
-Then the statement when quantifying over generalized elements is true as a consequence of the definition of an [[exponential object]].
+Then the statement when quantifying over generalized elements is true as a consequence of the definition of an [[exponential]].

+Although the internal logic of a locally cartesian closed category is a dependent type theory, a category satisfying function extensionality is not the same as a dependent type theory satisfying function extensionality, the latter corresponds to well-pointedness.
+This is because there is always an [[equivalence of types]] between the type $X$ and the [[function type]] $1 \to X$ from the [[unit type]] to $X$, and the quantifier $\forall x:X$ defined as the [[propositional truncation]] of the dependent product $\prod_{x:X}$ is interpreted element-wise in dependent type theory, which, by the above equivalence, is quantified over the global elements rather than over the generalized elements.

 ### In type theory
  {#InTypeTheory}